 Consequences for Violations:

-Offense – Any offense will result in device being confiscated by staff and turned in to the office.
+Any offense will result in the device being confiscated by staff and turned in to the office.
 The principal or assistant principal will notify the parents.
 The parents must pick up the device, sign for it, and assume responsibility for proper use by the student.
-The student faces penalties for insubordination and termination of BYOD privileges for a full 9 week period.* The school administration reserves the right to terminate a student’s BYOD privilege at any given time.
+The student faces penalties for insubordination and termination of BYOD privileges for a full 9-week period.* The school administration reserves the right to terminate a student’s BYOD privilege at any given time.

 *If a student violates the Acceptable Use Policy with less than 9 weeks remaining in the school year, the remainder of the student’s termination of BYOD privileges will carry over to the following year.